Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 	* Its imperative for us to see the actual, tangible impact of our time and effort for our work to have meaning and for us to be motivated to do it even better.
 	* When you see the physical impact, it inspires us to work harder and do more
 	* Bringing people in to talk about how their work improved someones life is an excellent example
-	* It needs to envoking feelings for the people, its not about numbers.
+	* It needs to invoke feelings for the people, its not about numbers.
 * Rule 4.
 Given them Time, Not Just Money
 	* Time and effort have an absolute value, we all share the fact we have only 24 hours in a day
 	* If someone is willing to give us something of which they have a fixed and finite amount, a completely nonredeemable commodity, we perceive greater value.
 	* Energy also matters, you must be present with them, not distracted by other things
 	* What produces loyalty, that irrational willingness to commit to the organization, even when offered more money elsewhere, is the feeling that the leaders of the company would be willing, when it matters, to sacrifice their time and energy to help us
-	* We will judge a boss who spends time after hours to help us as more valuable than a boss who siply gives us a bonus when we hit a target
+	* We will judge a boss who spends time after hours to help us as more valuable than a boss who simply gives us a bonus when we hit a target
-	* Simply hearing about the time and energy soeone gave to other can inspire us to want to do more for others too
+	* Simply hearing about the time and energy someone gave to other can inspire us to want to do more for others too
 	* A leader offers their time and energy to those in their care
 * Rule 5.
 Be patient, the rules of seven days and seven years
 	* We instinctively know that the strong bond of human trust cannot be formed after one date or even after one week.
 	* Strong feelings after a first date/ job interview is dopamine fueled
-	* Building trust takes time and paitence.
+	* Building trust takes time and patience.

 ---------